For more than three hundred years Mrauk-u was one of the richest cities in Asia, trading with themiddle east, Asia, Spain and Portugal.

 It is reputed that more than six million shrines and pagodas dotted the landscape of Mrauk-U and Vesali.
 According to the famous Dr. Emil Forchhammer (1851 – 1890), a German born Swiss Professor of Pali in Yangon College, stated “In durability, architectural skill, and ornamentation, the Mrohaung (Mrauk-U) temples far surpass those on the banks of the Arrawaddy”.
 Publications by Dr. Forchhammer on his archaeological studies of Arakan and Buddhist law are held in high esteem.

-Shite-thaung Temple was built between 1535 and 1536 AD., was the most spectacular of King Mong Bong’s massive temples built in Mrauk-U. It is situated on the west side of Pokhaung Hill.
-The lower terrace is 40 feet high, built with stone blocks.
-On the upper terrace the walls are 9ft thick and approximately 12 feet high on the west and south sides.
+Shite-Thaung Temple built between 1535 and 1536 AD., by King Thiri Thuriya Sandaar Maha Dhamma Raza also known as King Mong Bar Gri.
+It was one of the most spectacular of King Mong Bar Gri’s massive temples built in Mrauk-U. The temple is situated on the west side of Pokhaung Hill.
+The lower terrace is 40 feet high, built with stone blocks, the upper terrace walls are 9ft thick and approximately 12 feet high on the west and south sides.

 To all the people of Rakhine I hope this page can let the world see how marvelous this part of Myanmar is.
 I hope peace and harmony shines on this beautiful land and its people once again.